 Cell renewal happens when you are sleeping.
 When you do not get enough sleep and cell renewal is lacking, your skin’s appearance can be lackluster.
 You also need sufficient sleep to ward off collagen breakdown.

 Like stress, lack of sleep also triggers cortisol production.
 When levels of this hormone are increased, inflammation can result.
-If you have psoriasis, acne or another inflammatory skin condition, the inflammation triggered by cortisol can worsen it.
+If you have psoriasis, acne, or another inflammatory skin condition, the inflammation triggered by cortisol can worsen it.

-The increased inflammation caused by lack of sleep can increase the breakdown of hyaluronic acid.
+The increased inflammation caused by a lack of sleep can increase the breakdown of hyaluronic acid.
 This substance is important for giving skin bounce, glow, and translucency.

-Darkened under eye circles and under eye puffiness can occur due to lack of sleep.
+Darkened under-eye circles and under-eye puffiness can occur due to lack of sleep.
 This is because insufficient sleep contributes to poor water balance in the body.
 The excess water that the body processes and removes may not be removed efficiently when you are not sleeping enough.

 What you eat and how you eat can show on the outside via your skin.
 If your diet is largely processed foods, sugars, simple carbohydrates, and trans fats, your skin can be affected.
-You may notice dryness, puffiness, premature aging (with a long-term bad diet) and clogged pores.
+You may notice dryness, puffiness, premature aging (with a long-term bad diet), and clogged pores.